 Low-Income Home Energy Assistance (LIHEAP)

-Gov. Ivey awards grants to aid crime victims in Alabama
+Gov. Ivey awards grants to agencies that serve domestic violence victims in north Alabama

-Gov. Ivey awards grants to assist sexual assault victims in Alabama
+Gov. Ivey awards grants to assist domestic violence, sexual assault victims in northeast Alabama

 Kenneth W. Boswell, Director